You don’t have to be driving to be caught

-Under the CIE system, MIB and the DVLA are working in partnership to identify uninsured vehicles by comparing DVLA vehicle records against those held on the Motor Insurance Database (MID).
+Under the CIE scheme, MIB and DVLA work in partnership to continuously identify uninsured vehicles by systematically comparing DVLA vehicle records against those held on the Motor Insurance Database (MID).

-The registered keeper will be sent an Insurance Advisory Letter (IAL) telling them that their vehicle appears to be uninsured and warning them that they will be fined unless they take action.
-If the keeper fails to comply with the advice set out in the letter they will face:
+If, after receiving an Insurance Advisory Letter (IAL), a registered keeper fails to comply with the advice set out in the letter they will face:

-• a court prosecution with a maximum fine of £1,000
+- A court prosecution and a maximum fine of £1000.

-These insurance enforcement measures are in addition to the powers the police already have to seize an uninsured vehicle and fine the driver.
+CIE measures are in addition to the powers the police already have to seize an uninsured vehicle being used on the road.

-You can check your vehicle has a valid insurance policy on the Motor Insurance Database by using our FREE service at www.askMID.com
+You can check whether your vehicle has a valid insurance policy on the Motor Insurance Database by using our free service.
+It is simple and quick to use.

 If the police caught me driving without insurance, so what?
 Why should I worry?